albertocaleffi/got/README.md

 Got - Type safe Go(lang) templating
 ===

-Got is an [ERb](http://ruby-doc.org/stdlib-2.1.0/libdoc/erb/rdoc/ERB.html) style templating language for Go.
+Got is a super-easy templating language for Go.
 It works by transpiling templates into pure Go and including them at compile time.
 These templates are lightweight wrappers around the Go language itself.

 ## Usage